 Welcome to the weird.

-In which I talk about a vision forward for the city.
+In which I talk a lot about a bad job and finding the right one.